 When trading stocks, specifically options, there are a ton of strategies you can utilize to ensure your efforts are more successful and, therefore, profitable.
 One such strategy is the long straddle, which allows you to take advantage of any market outlook.
-Keep reading to learn more about what a long straddle option is, how to employ it, and the advantages of using this options strategy.
+Keep reading to learn more about what ais, how to employ it, and the advantages of using this options strategy.

 What Is a Long Straddle Option?